Field Trips - Harlow ECL Programme

 - Museum of London.
 One of the UK's leading museums, tracing the development of the city of London through the ages, many of its galleries recently updated and modernized to much critical acclaim.
 Geoffyre Museum.
 Britain's leading museum of the history of domestic interiors, with period rooms from the Tudor era to the present.

-- Lavenham The best-preserved mediaeval timber-framed town in Britain.
-The 14th century Little Hall, late 15th century parish church of St. Peter and St. Paul and the early 16th century Guildhall are impressive reminders of the fact that wool trade made this one of the richest mediaeval towns in England.
+- Lavenham The best-preserved medieval timber-framed town in Britain.
+The 14th century Little Hall, late 15th century parish church of St. Peter and St. Paul and the early 16th century Guildhall are impressive reminders of the fact that the wool trade made this one of the richest medieval towns in England.

 - Canterbury (UNESCO) The destination for Chaucer's famous Canterbury Tales, the medieval town contains the impressive cathedral that brought the Gothic style to England, and orginally housed Becket's shrine.
 The Canterbury Heritage Museum contains an important archaeological background to the town's history.
 Canterbury Cathedral, and several other ecclesiastical sites in the town, were designated a UNESCO site in 1988.